Knowledge base software content editor from Helpjuice

 • Easy to use WYSIWYG interface that allows you to structure content intuitively via a pages, chapters, and books structure

-• Built-In diagrams.net allows users the ability to make fast, simple diagrams within their documentation.
+• Built-In diagrams.net allows users to make fast, simple diagrams within their documentation.

 How to Choose the Right Knowledge Base Software